0x1iii1ii/PPPwn-Luckfox/README.md

 - Shutdown your Luckfox device
 - Execute PPPwn
 - Inject payloads (make sure to enable BinLoader in GoldHEN)
-- Turned on/off auto-run on boot (on by default)
+- Set on/off auto-run PPPwn on boot (off by default)

 You can manually edit the configuration file located at `/etc/pppwn/config.json`.